-Generally, only Driver Education will be offered during summer school.
-However, the board, in its discretion, may offer summer school for one or more courses and student activities for students who need additional help and instruction or for enrichment in those areas.
-This decision shall be within the discretion of the board.
+The [insert school district name] recognizes the importance of ongoing learning opportunities for students.
+As such, the district shall offer summer school instruction in accordance with the following:

-Upon receiving a request for summer school, the board shall weigh the benefit to the students and the school district as well as the school district's budget and availability of licensed employees to conduct summer school.
+- The board, in its discretion, may offer summer school for one or more courses and student activities for students who need additional help and instruction or for enrichment in those areas.
+Upon receiving a request for summer school, the board will weigh the benefit to the students and the school district as well as the school district's budget and availability of licensed employees to conduct summer school. - If a child who is eligible for special education has been determined to need extended school year services as necessary to receive a free appropriate public education, as determined according to state and federal law, such services shall be provided as described in the child's individualized education program. - In additional instances as provided by law.

-It shall be the responsibility of the superintendent to develop administrative regulations regarding this policy.
+The superintendent may develop administrative regulations regarding this policy.